Salvador Rivas-Martínez: Work and editorial activity

 Rivas-Martínez articulated a dynamic view of vegetation organised into series and published a national vegetation series map of Spain that became a reference for terrestrial ecosystems.
 He integrated bioclimatology with vegetation classification and produced widely used bioclimatic and biogeographic maps for multiple regions.
 From early in his career he argued for conservation as a scientific priority, linking biodiversity patterns to ecosystem function.
 Although centred on vascular plant vegetation, he supported cryptogamic disciplines including bryology, mycology, lichenology and phycology.
 His national "Memoria del mapa de series de vegetación de España" (1:400,000) synthesised vegetation series across Spain (synthesised in 1981 and revised in 1987) and remains a reference framework used by governmental mapping programmes.
+Together with Paloma Cantó, Rivas-Martínez edited and distributed the exsiccata work Exsiccata Rivasgodayana (1991).

 He founded or co-founded several periodicals, beginning with Lazaroa (renamed Mediterranean Botany), where he served for years as editor-in-chief alongside editorial secretary Eva Barreno.
 Other titles included Itinera Geobotanica, Global Geobotany and the International Journal of Geobotanical Research (with Ángel Penas).
 His output exceeded 400 publications with close to 20,000 citations.